carbon-language/carbon-lang/clang/docs/Modules.rst

 A header with the ``private`` specifier may not be included from outside the module itself.

-A header with the ``textual`` specifier will not be included when the module is built, and will be textually included if it is named by a ``#include`` directive.
-However, it is considered to be part of the module for the purpose of checking *use-declaration*\s.
+A header with the ``textual`` specifier will not be compiled when the module is built, and will be textually included if it is named by a ``#include`` directive.
+However, it is considered to be part of the module for the purpose of checking *use-declaration*\s, and must still be a lexically-valid header file.
+In the future, we intend to pre-tokenize such headers and include the token sequence within the prebuilt module representation.

 A header with the ``exclude`` specifier is excluded from the module.
 It will not be included when the module is built, nor will it be considered to be part of the module, even if an ``umbrella`` header or directory would otherwise make it part of the module.

-**Example**: The C header ``assert.h`` is an excellent candidate for a textual header, because it is meant to be included multiple times (possibly with different ``NDEBUG`` settings).
+**Example:** The C header ``assert.h`` is an excellent candidate for a textual header, because it is meant to be included multiple times (possibly with different ``NDEBUG`` settings).
 However, declarations within it should typically be split into a separate modular header.

 .. parsed-literal::